 - Last chance to see the larches: You can measure the progress of fall here by the number of golden needles left on the larches.
 Depending on weather, hiking season can stretch into the end of October.
 It's not too late to hike among golden trees, the only evergreens that change colour and shed their needles.
 Head to Taylor Lake, Healy Pass or Rockbound Lake.
 Be sure to check Banff National Park's trail report first, and bring hiking boots that'll stand up to snow and muddy conditions.

-- Thanksgiving: Held on the second Monday of October each year, Canadian Thanksgiving is a traditional time to gather with friends and enjoy good food.
-In the mountains, it's also a chance to squeeze in one more bike ride on the Legacy Trail, one more climb at Guide's Rock or one more hike up Tunnel Mountain.
+- Thanksgiving: Held on the second Monday of October each year, Canadian Thanksgiving is a traditional time to gather with friends and family and enjoy good food.
+This year, Farm & Fire in Banff and The Pines in Jasper will have a dedicated Thanksgiving dinner available from October 9-12 for you to recharge after a day full of adventure and celebrate the best of the season.
+Their farm-to-table approach and wood-fire techniques will bring the family together for a memorable evening. it's also a chance to squeeze in one more bike ride on the Legacy Trail, one more climb at Guide's Rock or one more hike up Tunnel Mountain.

 - Getting stoked for winter: As much as we're sad to say goodbye to the glorious days of summer, Banff simply excels at winter.
 Just about everybody who lives here is nuts about snow (why else would you live here?).
 That makes October the month for those pre-ski butterflies.
 We start talking about our favourite runs, buying our passes, sussing out new gear—and counting down to opening day!

 - Quiet time: If you have the flexibility to travel outside of the busy summer months, you'll find better rates, fewer people and a more relaxed vibe in Banff in October.
 Some awesome deals include:

 - Check out our packages and great rates at the Elk + Avenue hotel and the Mount Royal Hotel.